mille-s/ReproHum_072904_DCU25/README.md

 # ReproHum_072904_DCU25

-## Instructions
-Contains the two PDFs with instructions to be followed by the reproduction team and the evaluators respectively.

 ## human-eval-files
 Contains the original anonymised evaluations files collected during our reproduction study.

+## instructions
+Contains the two PDFs with instructions to be followed by the reproduction team and the evaluators respectively.

-## QRA-files
+## qra-files
 Contains files used with the QRA notebook.

 ## MemSum_Human_Evaluation_0.ipynb